The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: The Out-of-Distribution Problem in Explanations

 The solution to the OOD problem is to \textbf{align the train and test distributions, which we do by exposing the model to counterfactual inputs during training}, a method we term Counterfactual Training.
-Yet, common explanation methods can require hundreds or thousands of model forward passes when explaining predictions \cite{ribeiro_why_2016, sundararajan_axiomatic_2017}.
-Since this means that explanations would be prohibitively expensive to obtain during training, we propose to train with random explanations that remove most of the input tokens.
-Random explanations can be cheaply produced while assigning uniform probability to counterfactuals that will be seen at test time.
-Moreover, applying the \texttt{Replace} function with random explanations will typically yield more difficult training inputs than, for example, what explanations for Sufficiency might yield, as removing a large proportion of random tokens will tend to leave only a small amount of label information in the input.
-We leave data labels unaltered, since we have no reason a priori to alter them for ablated inputs.
-In practice, we double the inputs in each training batch, adding a $\texttt{Replace}(x,e)$ version of each input (with the same label) according to a random explanation $e$ with sparsity randomly selected from \{.05, .1, .2, .5\}.
-The resulting Counterfactual-Trained (CT) models make in-distribution predictions for both observed and counterfactual data points, resolving the OOD problem and social misalignment (though random seeds may still influence FI estimates in an unexpected manner).
-We find that these models suffer only slight drops in test set accuracy, by 0.7 points on average across six datasets (see Table~\ref{tab:model_accs} in Appendix~\ref{app:additional_results}).
-But we observe that this approach greatly improves model robustness to counterfactual inputs, meaning the counterfactuals are much more in-distribution to models (described in Sec.~\ref{sec:replace_experiments}).
-In Sec.~\ref{sec:explanation_experiments}, we also find sizable differences in explanation metrics depending on whether we use Counterfactual-Trained models, which implies that standard FI estimates and FI metrics can be heavily influenced by unexpected factors like the model prior and random seed.
+Since common explanation methods can require hundreds or thousands of model forward passes when explaining predictions \cite{ribeiro_why_2016, sundararajan_2017_axiomatic}, explanations from these methods would be prohibitively expensive to obtain during training.
+We therefore propose to train with random explanations that remove most of the input tokens, which provides a good objective in theory for models to learn the counterfactual distribution that will be seen at test time \cite{jethani2021have}.
+Specifically, we double the inputs in each training batch, adding a $\texttt{Replace}(x,e)$ version of each input (with the same label) according to a random explanation $e$ with sparsity randomly selected from \{.05, .1, .2, .5\}.
+The resulting Counterfactual-Trained (CT) models make in-distribution predictions for both observed and counterfactual data points.
+While we cannot guarantee that this approach fully eliminates the influence of the model prior and random seed on FI explanations, the fact that explanations are influenced by what the model learns from data will resolve social misalignment to a great extent.
+We find that these models suffer only slight drops in test set accuracy, by 0.7 points on average across six datasets (see Table~\ref{tab:model_accs} in Supplement).
+But we observe that this approach greatly improves model robustness to counterfactual inputs, meaning the counterfactuals are now much more in-distribution to models (described further in Sec.~\ref{sec:replace_experiments}).
+Similar to the goals of ROAR \cite{hooker_benchmark_2019} and EVAL-X \cite{jethani2021have}, our proposed solution also aims to align the train and test-time distributions.
+However, our approach allows for test-time evaluation of individual explanations for a particular trained model, while ROAR only processes large sets of explanations all at once and EVAL-X introduces a specialized model for evaluation, which may not reflect the faithfulness of explanations to the task model.